+4.2.
 Station set up

-1. Survey the target area defining representative habitats, map the locations and set out a minimum of 20 sample stations throughout the target zone.

-- 2. Map the sample station locations and provide a numerical indication of obstruction.
+- Survey the target area defining representative habitats, map the locations and set out a minimum of 20 sample stations throughout the target zone. - Map the sample station locations and provide a numerical indication of obstruction.
 This could be a qualitative index of 1-100 where 1 is open and 100 is completely obstructed.
-Or a quantitative measure using a fisheye camera for a measure of leaf area index or vegetative density. - 3.
-Set up sample stations, placing the board holding the filter paper at least 1 m from the base of the station, holding the rotating impactors loaded with appropriate slides and the mosquito cages.
+Or a quantitative measure using a fisheye camera for a measure of leaf area index or vegetative density. - Set up sample stations, placing the board holding the filter paper at least 1 m from the base of the station, holding the rotating impactors loaded with appropriate slides and the mosquito cages.

+4.3.
 Spraying Procedure

-- 1. Place the mosquito bioassay cages on the sample stations shortly before the run, and switch on the rotating impactors. - 2.
-Record the delivery characteristics of the treatment, including parameters such as discharge rate, application altitude, vehicle speed, nozzle angle and pressure. - 3.
-Record the time of the spray application, so that the relevant temperature, humidity, wind speed and direction information can be extracted from the logged data.
-Record in a notes section any significant events that occur throughout the experimental run and manually note the atmospheric conditions because the dataloggers can fail. - 4.
-Apply treatment.
-Ensure the area sprayed sufficiently covers the test site, that the test side is a smaller area positioned centrally in the larger application zone - 5.
-Collect sample stations for post treatment procedures 15 min after a ground application and >40 mins after an aerial application.
+- Place the mosquito bioassay cages on the sample stations shortly before the run, and switch on the rotating impactors. - Record the delivery characteristics of the treatment, including parameters such as discharge rate, application altitude, vehicle speed, nozzle angle and pressure. - Record the time of the spray application, so that the relevant temperature, humidity, wind speed and direction information can be extracted from the logged data.
+Record in a notes section any significant events that occur throughout the experimental run and manually note the atmospheric conditions because the dataloggers can fail. - Apply treatment.
+Ensure the area sprayed sufficiently covers the test site, that the test side is a smaller area positioned centrally in the larger application zone. - Collect sample stations for post treatment procedures 15 minutes after a ground application and >40 minutes after an aerial application.

+4.4.
 Post Spray

-- 1. Prepare for the post spray surveillance: surveillance should be conducted the night before, the night of the experiment (at least one hour after the application) and the following evening. - Collect the bioassay cages and lightly anesthetize the mosquitoes in the field and transfer into clean holding cups.
+- Prepare for the post spray surveillance: surveillance should be conducted the night before, the night of the experiment (at least one hour after the application) and the following evening. - Collect the bioassay cages and lightly anesthetize the mosquitoes in the field and transfer into clean holding cups.
 Provide the holding cups with 10% sugar solution on cotton wool and place in a protective container.
-As soon as possible transfer the holding cups containing the mosquitoes at to a room at 27 +/- 2° C temperature and 80 +/- 10% RH for 60 min knockdown and 24-hour mortality observations. - 3.
-Collect the slides for volumetric and droplet size distribution measures (i.e. droplet density such as drops/mm).
+As soon as possible transfer the holding cups containing the mosquitoes at to a room at 27 +/- 2° C temperature and 80 +/- 10% (relative humidity) RH for 60 min knockdown and 24-hour mortality observations.

+- Collect the slides for volumetric and droplet size distribution measures (i.e. droplet density such as drops/mm2).
 If there are concerns over volatility of the formulation, the team must conduct the microscopic analysis immediately.
-Otherwise the slides can be stored for deferred analysis. - 4.
-Transfer the slides to the laboratory in a protective cool box for droplet size and volumetric assessment.
-Place the volumetric slides in slide holder boxes and store in a refrigerator. - 5.
-Accounting for the formulations spread factor the droplet sized distribution (Dv0.1, Dv0.5 and Dv0.9) is calculated.
-A spread factor of 0.62 is common for most oil-based sprays - 6.
-Collect the ground deposition samples and place into their prelabeled amber glass vials, rinsing the forceps with acetone between each sample.
+Otherwise, the slides can be stored for deferred analysis. - Transfer the slides to the laboratory in a protective cool box for droplet size and volumetric assessment.
+Place the volumetric slides in slide holder boxes and store in a refrigerator. - Accounting for the formulations spread factor the droplet sized distribution (Dv0.13, Dv0.5 and Dv0.9) is calculated.
+A spread factor of 0.62 is common for most oil-based sprays. - Collect the ground deposition samples and place into their prelabeled amber glass vials, rinsing the forceps with acetone between each sample.
 Store the vials in a cool box and return them to the laboratory store them in a refrigerator (4 -10 °C) until analysis.

+4.5.
 Recording knock down and mortality

-- 1. Record knockdown 60 minutes after exposure.
-A mosquito is classified as knocked down if it cannot stand (e.g. has one or two legs), lies on its back-moving legs and wings but unable to take off, cannot fly in a coordinated manner or takes off briefly but falls immediately. - 2.
-Record mortality 24 hours after exposure.
-A mosquito is classified as dead if it is immobile, cannot stand or shows no signs of life.
-If control mortality is >20%, the test must be repeated.
+Record knockdown 60 minutes after exposure.
+A mosquito is classified as knocked down if it cannot stand (e.g., has one or two legs), lies on its backmoving legs and wings but unable to take off, cannot fly in a coordinated manner or takes off briefly but falls immediately.